yassinetb/yassinetb.github.io/_posts/2024-07-01-uzbekistan.md

 In the end, we were a very **international** group of 8 foreigners (as the mexicans say, a group of 8 *gringos*) present at the wedding: two Americans, one Dutch, one German, one Moroccan (me), one Indian, one Chinese-American and one Swiss.
 And of course, we were with our Uzbek-American host Amir during the entire trip, who took us around and translated the many conversations we had with his family members and with different locals we met throughout our journey.

-Now that one has the context about my presence at this wedding, let's dig into specific aspects of interest in the way of life for Uzbek people.
+Now that the context of my presence at this wedding has been presented, let's dig into what this trip was like!

 ## Context and history

 Some of the stories and observations I will discuss are best understood with some historical context in mind.
-However, if you know the situation of the country, or if you don't really care about history, feel free to ignore and move on to the next section.
+However, if you know the situation of the country, or if you don't really care about history, feel free to skip this part and move on to the next section.

 ### Between Persia, the Mongols and USSR